gpavana/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1. Import the required library and read the dataframe.
-2.Write a function computeCost to generate the cost function.
+2. Write a function computeCost to generate the cost function.
-3.Perform iterations og gradient steps with learning rate.
+3. Perform iterations og gradient steps with learning rate.
 4. Plot the Cost function using Gradient Descent and generate the required graph.

 ## Program: